mslycn/my-home-assistant-core-project/README.md

 A Complete Smart Home Solution.It is possible to install Home Assistant Core without Docker.
 However, it is a more complex process that requires advanced technical knowledge.
 Users need to install Python, set up a virtual environment, and install Home Assistant Core manually.
 A step-by-step guide can be found on this doc.

+To learn the Home Assistant system from the beginning, it is best to install manually, from a virtualenv!

 Home Assistant系统搭建详细教程
 Home Assistant配置详细教程